More <

 • The pain most often occurs with activity or emotion.
 It goes away with rest or a medicine called nitroglycerin.

-• Other symptoms include shortness of breath and fatigue with activity (exertion).
+• Other symptoms can include shortness of breath and fatigue with activity (exertion), or even feeling lightheaded or passing out with exertion.

 Some people have symptoms other than chest pain, such as: